p-mongo/mongo-manager/doc/internals.md

 starting and are not yet available, `replSetInitiate` immediately fails.
 MM works around this by waiting for each node separately before trying to initiate the replica set.

+## Sharded Clusters

+MongoDB 2.6 requires that the config server is a standalone and not a replica set. mlaunch creates a standalone config server for MongoDB 3.2 and lower, and replica sets for MongoDB 3.4 and higher.